 Life as a Graduate Planner – Diary Entry 4

-In this blog, Joe talks us through what he’s been working on and how he feels his skills have been developing over his time with us.
+In this blog, Joe talks us through life as a Graduate planner.
+As well as what he’s been working on, and how he feels his skills have been developing.
 We’ve thoroughly enjoyed getting to know Joe and watching his skills bloom over the last several months.

 My confidence levels have grown